 There are a few things to take note of that may or may not be a risk:

-- The wallet only exists in the form of a browser extension.
-There is no desktop or mobile version as of now.
+- The wallet only exists in the form of a browser extension, and on mobile.

 - It allows all tokens in the wallet to be staked without accounting for the transaction fees that could arise.
 This puts users in the situation of having to add more tokens in order to unstake in the future.

 Developed by Solana Labs, Solflare is one of the first wallets designed for the Solana ecosystem.
 Its popularity is neck-and-neck with Phantom and it bests Phantom in supporting more platforms.
-Aside from the browser extension, it also has its own web and mobile app, giving it added convenience for those on the go.
+Aside from the browser extension, it also has its own mobile app.

-- When it comes to swapping tokens, this works on the web application and browser extension but doing it in mobile is something that is only available in the future.
+- When it comes to swapping tokens, this works on the web application and browser extension.

 - An upcoming integration with the Solrise investment platform allows users to manage their investment funds through the wallet.
 This is quite a handy feature, especially considering that both products are built by the same team.